shreyashguptas/Machine-Learning-for-Dummies/_sources/README.md

 # Introduction

-A beginner-friendly guide to Machine Learning and Deep Learning using simple analogies and practical code examples.
+A beginner-friendly guide to Machine Learning and Deep Learning using real world examples and practical code to help you understand the concepts.

 ## About This Course